7 things to consider when applying for a job

 6. Does the company focus on training?

-Ideally, your training should be both formal (courses and workshops) as well as informal (mentoring, personal development plans).
+Ideally, your training should be both formal (courses and workshops) as well as informal (mentoring, career development plans).

 7. Is there travel involved?

 Commuters in Singapore enjoy a fast, well-connected public transport system that allows them to travel within the country with much ease.

 However, as a number of jobs in Singapore are regionally demanding, work travel can go beyond the country’s borders.*